acumartini/dectet-public/README.md

 ### Input

 An Input has no UI elements/interaction other than patch-ability.
 However, an Input control can be made active so that its value can be set.
-The position and color of the bar within an Input Control reflects its current value where a green bar at the top of the control represents a maximum value (+5V), a purple bar at the center position represents a 0 value, and a red bar at the bottom of the control represents a minimum value (-5V).
+The position and color of the bar within an Input Control reflect its current value where a green bar at the top of the control represents a maximum value (+5V), a purple bar at the center position represents a 0 value, and a red bar at the bottom of the control represents a minimum value (-5V).
 The bar ranges from white to black for all other values depending on the current sensitivity setting for the control where black indicates the finest control and white indicates the coarsest control.
 When the Input Control is active, the encoder can be used to set both the value (turning the encoder) and the sensitivity (pressing and turning the encoder).
 This functionality is useful for setting a constant Voltage for an Input.

 <img src="assets/user_interface.control.input.1.png" width="750" />